epics-modules/asyn/docs/source/devGpib.rst

   { &DSET_BO,GPIBCVTIO,IB_Q_HIGH,NULL,NULL,0,0,boSRQonOff,0,0,NULL,NULL,NULL}

-If the binary-output record rval is (0, 1) then (remove, add) device (from, to) the SRQ polling liist.
+If the binary-output record rval is (0, 1) then (remove, add) device (from, to) the SRQ polling list.
 No commands are sent to the bus.
-Before exluding a device from being polled stop any communications to it, i.e. set SCAN-field(s) to PASSIVE and turn off the device.
+Before excluding a device from being polled stop any communications to it, i.e. set SCAN-field(s) to PASSIVE and turn off the device.